 North Dakota

 The North Dakota Regulatory Code does not provide a specific ratio for CNA staffing.
-It does, however, indicate that sufficient qualified nursing personnel are required to meet residents’ nursing care needs.
+However, it indicates that sufficient qualified nursing staff are required to meet residents’ nursing care needs.

 Source: North Dakota Regulatory Code 33-07-03.2-14 Nursing Services.